modong/pcc/README.md

 #PCC: Re-architecting Congestion Control for High Performance

 ###Read before use:
 The utility function in use in the current code base is a latency senstive one we are actively experimenting.
 To switch back to the default utility function, you just need one line of code change in cc.h.
 Uncomment cc.h:302 and comment out cc.h:303.
-(Proof of flexibility :))
+And do a make clean;make (Proof of flexibility :))

 ## How to use PCC